 - Psychologists and therapists

-In many states, businesses operating in these professions have the option of forming a professional LLC or a professional corporation.
-These two business entities have a lot in common, but the biggest differences are in taxation and asset protection.
-In our opinion, the PLLC has an advantage in both of these areas.
+See your occupation on that list?
+In many states, you will have the option of forming either a professional LLC or a professional corporation.
+These two structures have plenty in common but differ in two significant areas: taxation and asset protection.

 How Are the PLLC and LLC Similar?

-- Personal Asset Protection: We already discussed this a bit, so at this point we’ll simply mention that both the LLC and the PLLC enjoy limited liability protections.
+- Personal Asset Protection: We previously discussed this, so we won’t harp on it.
+We’ll simply mention that both the LLC and the PLLC enjoy limited liability protections.

 How Are the PLLC and LLC Different?

-There are also a few noteworthy differences between limited liability companies and their professional counterparts.
+But before you go thinking that it doesn’t matter which option you choose, we should take note of their most prominent distinctions.
 The obvious one is the PLLC’s licensed professional status, but these items are also well worth keeping an eye on:

 How Do I Form a PLLC or LLC?

-You have some options when it comes to the formation process for a limited liability company or professional LLC.
-You can form your own by filling out the articles of organization, which is a relatively basic document that explains the operational plans of your business, and also indicates the name of your company and the identity of your registered agent.
-Each state also has a formation fee which varies from around $50 all the way up to several hundred dollars, depending on which state you form in.
+When it comes time to form your business, you have multiple routes to the same goal.
+Whether you’re forming an LLC or PLLC, you can DIY the process by completing and submitting your own Articles of Organization.
+This is a relatively basic document that explains the operational plans of your business and indicates your company’s name and registered agent.
+Each state also has a formation fee which varies from around $50 all the way up to several hundred dollars.

-There are definitely more similarities between the limited liability company and the PLLC than there are differences.
-However, those few differences are crucial when it comes to determining which one is the right choice for you.
+LLCs and PLLCs overlap in a lot of places, but there are a couple of crucial differences, and these differences determine which will be the right choice for you.
 In general, if your company will operate in a line of business that requires you to be a certified professional, the PLLC is probably the way to go.
+Otherwise, go with a regular LLC!